 Vocational Education and Training (VET) & Workplace Learning

-Belmont City College takes pride in our capacity to deliver Vocational Education and Training (VET) to students seeking a variety of experiences across a large cross-section of industry sectors.
+Belmont City College, in partnership arrangement with various Registered Training Organisations, takes pride in the capacity to deliver Vocational Education and Training (VET) to students seeking a variety of experiences across a large cross-section of industry sectors.

 Year 11 and 12